erikpukinskis/nrtv-server/README.md

 ## Why

 In the name of modularity, Express has stopped doing basic web server things by default.
-I don't want to have to configure an express server every time I want to start it on a port, parse a cookie, parse a JSON body, etc. These things are the most basic, fundamental activities of a web server, it's OK to load them by default.
+Like stopping.
+Or parsing form data.
+Or handling AJAX requests.
+These things are the most basic, fundamental activities of a web server, it's OK to load them by default.

 ## Features